xcanwin/Win-Software-Crack/README_en.md

 - Win-Software-Crack, the cracked version of Windows softwares.
 - This is what I cracked, only for personal study studies.
-- This project was created because of concerns about the backdoor of the cracked version provided by others.
+- This project was created because of concerns about the backdoor of the cracked version provided by others, so feel free to use the softwares I cracked.
+- If you need to use the cracked version of MacOS applications, try [MacOS-App-Crack](./../../../MacOS-App-Crack).

 <br>